What Causes Red Eyes?

-- Using over-the-counter antihistamine eye drops, especially if you are prone to seasonal allergies.
+- Use over-the-counter antihistamine eye drops, especially if you are prone to seasonal allergies.
 These drops help relieve itchiness.

-- Decongestants.
+- Use decongestants.
 These eye drops reduce the redness in your eyes.
 Avoid using these drops for more than three days.
 Long-term use can make redness worse (called “rebound redness”).

-- Placing cool compresses or washcloths on your closed eyes a couple of times a day
+- Place cool compresses or washcloths on your closed eyes a couple of times a day.

 - Dehumidify.
-If mold causes your red eyes, clean the mold in your home and consider a dehumidifier to absorb excess moisture.
+If mold causes your red eyes, clean the mold in your home.
+Consider a dehumidifier to absorb excess moisture.

 If home remedies don’t help after about a week, you could have an eye infection.
 Two main kinds of infection cause red eyes — viral and bacterial.
-There are also fungal eye infections, which are less common.
+Fungal eye infections are less common.

 Pink eye (conjunctivitis) can be viral or bacterial.
 It’s important to get a diagnosis from a doctor, because treatments differ based on the kind of infection.

-Viral eye infections, the most common kind, tend to improve on their own, and don’t require prescription medication.
+Viral eye infections, the most common kind.
+They tend to improve on their own and don’t need prescription medicine.
 Bacterial eye infections require antibiotics.
 Both types of infection are contagious and spread easily.

 Family physicians or pediatricians can diagnosis most eye infections.
 Ophthalmologists have the tools and expertise for a more-detailed evaluation.